daniloc/swiftui-inputaccessoryview/README.md

 # swiftui-inputaccessoryview
-Wrap UITextField with an input accessory view for use in SwiftUI
+Wrap UITextField with an input accessory view for use in SwiftUI.
+Includes working string binding for input.